Yakobh/yakobh.github.io/_posts/2025-01-28-global-game-jam.md

 <p style="text-align:center;"><strong>24 Jan 2025 Day 1: Pre-arrival thoughts</strong></p>

-> I'm very interesting in meeting some new people and people that are like minded in creating video
+> I'm very interested in meeting some new people and people that are like minded in creating video
 > games.
 I haven't really reached out into this social sphere before so this will be exciting and
 > new.
 At the moment, I am very interested in working with a team of 2-3 total people.
 I'd like to
 > stick to my strengths of 2D pixel art style because that's where I feel most comfortable.